-- S/1134/09/F (2 Cadwin Field) Use of land as gypsy pitch for temporary siting of 1 mobile home, 1 touring caravan and 1 toilet and bathroom block was granted temporary consent until the 18 August 2012. - S/1188/12/FL (2 Cadwin Field) Continued Use of site as Gypsy Traveller Pitch (permanent) including erection of replacement day room.
-Recommend for approval by Officers. - S/1919/08/F (3 Cadwin Field) Change of use of land to site mobile home and amenity portacabin was refused by the Local Planning Authority on the grounds of the development being outside of the village framework and the lack of spaces within the local School.
-The Planning Inspectorate overturned this decision and granted a temporary consent until the 18 August 2012. - 10.
-S/0234/10/F (1 Cadwin Field) Use of land for the temporary siting of 1 Gypsy Mobile Home, Day room, 1 Caravan and lean-to Horse Shelter (retrospective) was granted a temporary consent until the 18 August 2012. - 11.
+- 8. S/1919/08/F (3 Cadwin Field) Change of use of land to site mobile home and amenity portacabin was refused by the Local Planning Authority on the grounds of the development being outside of the village framework and the lack of spaces within the local School.
+The Planning Inspectorate overturned this decision and granted a temporary consent until the 18 August 2012. - 9.
+S/0234/10/F (1 Cadwin Field) Use of land for the temporary siting of 1 Gypsy Mobile Home, Day room, 1 Caravan and lean-to Horse Shelter (retrospective) was granted a temporary consent until the 18 August 2012. - 10.
+S/1590/12/FL (6 Cadwin Field) Full Planning Permission for one mobile unit, two touring caravans, one day room/utility room and stables/hay shed is on the October Planning Committee with an officer recommendation of approval. - 11.
 S/1561/09/F (Land at Rear of The Stables, Schole Road) Continued use of land for one gypsy pitch (Comprising of two caravans) was approved with a temporary consent until the 10 October 2012.
-The temporary consent was appealed and the Planning Inspectorate determined that despite visual harm to the character and appearance of this party of the countryside, the harm was outweighed by South Cambridgeshire having a significant level of unmet needed gypsy and traveller accommodation. - S/0198/12/VC (7 Belsars Field, Schole Road) Removal of Condition 2 of Planning Permission S/2183/06 to allow a permanent consent is still being considered by the Local Planning Authority.
+The temporary consent was appealed and the Planning Inspectorate determined that despite visual harm to the character and appearance of this party of the countryside, the harm was outweighed by South Cambridgeshire having a significant level of unmet needed gypsy and traveller accommodation. - 12.
+S/0198/12/VC (7 Belsars Field, Schole Road) Removal of Condition 2 of Planning Permission S/2183/06 to allow a permanent consent is still being considered by the Local Planning Authority.